-✓ Ensure you have checked your results and that the progression status reads 'Qualifies for Award of Degree'.
-Should you be expecting to graduate and your status does not say you qualify, contact Hum PG Office immediately. ✓ Ensure that UCT student records have your correct spelling of your names as on your birth certificate, and ID document or passport.
-NOTE: Should you fail to verify your name and require a corrected certificate to be printed after graduation, you will have to pay a fee. ✓ Ensure that you have no outstanding fees , fines, interests or dues as at 28 February otherwise your name will NOT appear in the graduation programme.
-Call Fees Office: 021 650 1704 or email: fnd-feeenq@uct.ac.za ✓ Check the date and time of your graduation ceremony .
-All ceremonies take place in the Sarah Baartman Hall, and last for approximately 2 to 2 and a half hours. ✓ Confirm your attendance at graduation using a self-service tool. ✓ Supervisor book to join the procession.
-Email: staff-grad@uct.ac.za 1 Students collect your tickets and gown form at the Ground Floor, Otto Beit Building (next to Sarah Baartman Hall) before proceeding to pay the cash deposit for your RED gown and hood hire at the Department of Student Affairs' Treasury, Level 5, Steve Biko Students Union Building. ✓ Students are seated 30 minutes befor e the start of the ceremony.
+1 Ensure you have checked your results and that the progression status reads 'Qualifies for Award of Degree'.
+Should you be expecting to graduate and your status does not say you qualify, contact Hum PG Office immediately.
+1 Ensure that UCT student records has your correct spelling of your names as on your birth certificate, and ID document or passport.
+NOTE: Should you fail to verify your name and require a corrected certificate to be printed after graduation, you will have to pay a fee.
+1 Ensure that you have no outstanding fees , fines, interests or dues as at 28 February otherwise your name will NOT appear in the graduation programme.
+Call Fees Office: 021 650 1704 or email: fnd-feeenq@uct.ac.za 1 Check the date and time of your graduation ceremony .
+All ceremonies take place in the Memorial Hall, and last for approximately 2 to 2 and a half hours.
+1 Confirm your attendance at graduation using a self-service tool.
+1 Supervisor book to join the procession.
+Email: staff-grad@uct.ac.za 1 Student collect your tickets and gown form at the Ground Floor, Otto Beit Building (next to Memorial Hall) before proceeding to pay the cash deposit for your RED gown and hood hire at the Department of Student Affairs' Treasury, Level 5, Steve Biko Students Union Building.
+1 Student be seated 30 minutes befor e the start of the ceremony.
 Supervisor meet in the Richard Luyt Room 30-40 minutes before start of ceremony to collect academic attire and join the procession